google/zetasql/docs/pipe-syntax.md

 **Description**

-Produces a new table with exactly the listed columns, similar to the outermost [`SELECT` clause][select-clause] in a table subquery in standard syntax.
+Produces a new table with the listed columns, similar to the outermost [`SELECT` clause][select-clause] in a table subquery in standard syntax.
 Supports standard output modifiers like `SELECT AS STRUCT`, and supports [window functions][window-functions].
-Doesn't support aggregations or `WITH ANONYMIZATION`.
+Doesn't support aggregations or anonymization.

-In pipe syntax, using `SELECT` operators in a query is optional. `SELECT` can be used near the end of a query to specify the list of output columns.
-The final query result includes all columns from the output of the last pipe operator.
-If `SELECT` isn't used, the output is similar to what would be produced by [`SELECT *`][select-star].
+In pipe syntax, the `SELECT` operator in a query is optional.
+The `SELECT` operator can be used near the end of a query to specify the list of output columns.
+The final query result contains the columns returned from the last pipe operator.
+If the `SELECT` operator isn't used to select specific columns, the output includes the full row, similar to what the [`SELECT *` statement][select-star] in standard syntax produces.

-For some operations normally done with `SELECT` in standard syntax, pipe syntax supports other operators that might be more convenient.
-For example, aggregation is always done with [`AGGREGATE`][aggregate-pipes-operator].
-To compute new columns, you can use [`EXTEND`][extend-pipes-operator].
-To update specific columns, you can use [`SET`][set-pipes-operator] or [`DROP`][drop-pipes-operator].
+ For [value tables][value-tables], the result is the row value, without field expansion.

+In pipe syntax, the `SELECT` clause doesn't perform aggregation.
+Use the [`AGGREGATE` operator][aggregate-pipe-operator] instead.

+For cases where `SELECT` would be used in standard syntax to rearrange columns, pipe syntax supports other operators:

++   The [`EXTEND` operator][extend-pipe-operator] adds columns.
++   The [`SET` operator][set-pipe-operator] updates the value of an existing column.
++   The [`DROP` operator][drop-pipe-operator] removes columns.
++   The [`RENAME` operator][rename-pipe-operator] renames columns.

 **Example**